noproto/flipperdojo.com/README.md

-# lab.flipper.net
+# flipperdojo.com

-Web platform for your Flipper
+Web platform for your Flipper, forked from lab.flipper.net